Special cubic zeros and the dual variety: Maximal linear subvarieties under duality

-\rmk{ In the friendly setting above, our \etale morphisms (such as $\phi\pi\maps X'\to S$), after base change to an algebraically closed field, always induce isomorphisms on completed local rings.
-So e.g.~at regular points we can do calculus purely in terms of formal power series (in general by the Cohen structure theorem, but for us $S$ is already given as a piece of $\PP^{m-1}$). }
+\begin{remark} In the friendly setting above, our \'{e}tale morphisms (such as $\phi\pi\maps X'\to S$), after base change to an algebraically closed field, always induce isomorphisms on completed local rings.
+So we could do calculus purely in terms of formal power series. \end{remark}